 An individual with a gain of $1 million finds an attractive real estate development that happens to qualify for OZ benefits.
 The individual is concerned that the federal capital gain tax rate will double from 20% to 40% and isn’t sure if they should elect OZ status.
 The choice is to pay the 20% gain tax today or risk a higher capital gain rate in the future in order to receive the long-term OZ benefits.

 The after-tax cash flow by making the OZ election is 37% greater than locking in the 20% capital gain rate today and paying taxes on the gains of the subsequent investment.

 As shown in the example above, the totality of OZ tax benefits are significant — representing a savings of $535,710, net of a doubling in the federal capital gain rate.

-It’s also fair to point out that the tax rate in 2026 and beyond won’t be determined until we have one more presidential and two more congressional elections after 2020.
+It’s also fair to point out that the tax rate in 2026 and beyond won’t be determined until we have one more presidential and two more congressional elections in 2022, 2024 and 2026.